Josiah: Religious reform

 Josiah ordered Hilkiah, the High Priest, to use the tax money collected over the years to renovate the Temple.
 While Hilkiah was clearing the treasure room of the Temple, he allegedly discovered a scroll described in 2 Kings 22:8 as "a scroll of the Teaching" and in 2 Chronicles 34:14 as "the book of the Law of the LORD given by Moses".
 The phrase "scroll of the Teaching" (ספר התורה) in 2 Kings 22:8 is identical to the phrase used in Joshua 1:8 and 8:34 to describe the sacred writings Joshua had received from Moses.
-The book is not identified in the text and many scholars believe this was either a copy of the Book of Deuteronomy or a text that became a part of Deuteronomy.
+The book is not identified in the text, but scholarly consensus holds that this was either a copy of the Book of Deuteronomy or a text that became a part of Deuteronomy.